-Over the years of teaching I have chatted to colleagues and developed a few planning tips that you might find useful.
+Over the years of teaching, I have chatted with colleagues and developed a few planning tips that you might find useful.
 Here are a few to get you started....

 1) Easy email tips

 Create subfolders in your home and work emails.
 E.g. meetings, from students, about students, enterprise and so on for work.
 For home also create subfolders for; things you have bought, any big projects, emails from your kid's schools and so on.

 Create rules for people that email you a lot, in outlook right click on their email then choose to create a rule and you can put everything from them into one handy folder, then you don't have to pick through 200 marketing emails to get to it.
 I promise this takes 2 mins and will simplify your planning time.

 You need to set up a spreadsheet of all the planning that you need to do.
 This includes any resources to write, filling in your teacher planner and so on.
 Make a list.
 Then traffic light it (RAG rate); red not done, orange looked at but walked away, green done.
 I also have shades of green for how "done" my planning is.
 The darker the green the better the project progress.
 The next time you sit down at your computer your very first task EVERY-TIME is to open that spreadsheet and it will tell you where to start.
 I cannot tell you how many times I did tasks twice before I started this system.
 This also stops you from opening Amazon and spending 20 minutes looking at doorbells!